kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 \mathrm{Pressure}=\frac{\mathrm{Force}}{\mathrm{Area}} \qquad\qquad p=\frac{F}{A}
 $$

 For this definition to work the area must be small enough so that the force is uniformly distributed over that area.
 The standard unit of pressure in the SI system is $\N/\m^2$ and has its own name, the pascal (Pa).
 The standard unit of pressure in the US system is $\lb/\ft^2$ but is rarely used.
 Instead,  $\lb/\inch^2$, abbreviated psi, is used most often.
+Note that pressure is a scalar quantity; it has a magnitude but no direction.
+Of course, the force generated from a pressure has both a magnitude and direction and you will oftentimes hear that the fluid pressure acts in a certain direction.
+The intended meaning is clear but in the back of your head remind yourself that pressure is actually a scalar quantity.

 <div class="example">